 5. Go Cat Complete Vitality Plus Chicken & Duck

-Maine Coons love their owners to vary their dry food, which makes perfect sense, as would you want to eat the same food everyday?!
-Our Maine goes wild when we buy Go Cat Complete Vitality Plus.
-I’ve just bought another bag from Amazon, using this link.
-It’s on offer, so grab a bargain while you can.
+Maine Coons love their owners to vary their dry food, which makes perfect sense, as would you want to eat the same food every day?!

-Maine Coons require a diet high in protein, and this dry cat food meets that requirements by packing in a whopping 30% protein.
+Maine Coons require a diet high in protein, and this dry cat food meets that requirement by packing in a whopping 30% protein.
 Other benefits include:

-- The fibres from natural sources help to promote healthy digestion
+- The fibers from natural sources help to promote healthy digestion

-- No preservatives, flavourings, or added artificial colours
+- No preservatives, flavorings, or added artificial colors

 - Healthy teeth and bones supported by essential minerals and vitamin D